adikalon/toolranks/README.md

 ## Changes

-Now does not overwrite descriptions from tt_base mod
+Now does not overwrite descriptions from tt and tt_base mods